-Breathing difficulties or tiredness may
+Breathing difficulties or tiredness may be caused by:

 dry/ windy weather

 will get worse for 2 or 3 days - possibility of vomiting - phlegm

 Eat less row foods and avoid cold water or drinks

 The Ganoderma is very beneficial for such respiratory condition because of the following elements: